suvanbanerjee/Keyboard-LED-Remapper/README.md

 sh -c "curl -s https://raw.githubusercontent.com/suvanbanerjee/Keyboard-LED-Remapper/main/installer.sh -o installer.sh && chmod +x installer.sh && sudo ./installer.sh && rm installer.sh"
 ```

+## How this works (Why this script needs root permission)

+The script check the contents of `/sys/class/leds/` to find the LEDs on your keyboard.
+It then uses the `echo` command to write to the LED files in `/sys/class/leds/`.
+The script runs in the background and checks for the system events you have chosen.
+When the event occurs, the script writes to the LED file to turn the LED on.
+When the event stops, the script writes to the LED file to turn the LED off.

+To run constantly in the background, the script creates a systemd service that runs the script at startup.
+The name of the service is the name of the led you have chosen. for example, if you have chosen the Scroll Lock LED, the service will be called `scrolllock.service`.

+## Run this manually

+If you don't want to run the installer, you can run the script manually. just edit the `mod_templed.sh` file and change the values of the variables at the top of the file.
+It is well commented, so you should not have any problem understanding it.
+Then add the script to your startup applications.

 ## Screenshots

 ![alt text](screenshots/image.png)